tsetsee/tseslider/README.md

 # tseslider
-Tseslider is a jQuery plugin of slider
+Tseslider is a jQuery plugin of slider to support Mobile and Desktop

 ## arguments:
 * step - data-step